wmsi/wmsi.github.io/index.md

-## Can we use Github.io to host our Resource site?
+## STEM Resource Site Testing Page

+<a href="stem_site.html">Click here</a> to see the master branch of our STEM Site in progress

+And <a href="dev/stem_site_dev.html">here's another version</a> where we prototype new features.

+### CS Site
 Currently our [CS Resource Table](https://www.whitemountainscience.org/resource-table) is hosted on Squarespace, which comes with a consistent theme but clunky handling of site files (ie javascript).

-<a href="stem_site.html">Click here</a> to see the same site hosted on our github.io.

-And <a href="dev/stem_site_dev.html">here's another version</a> where we prototype new features.

 ### Jekyll Themes